DanielAdek/portfolio/README.md

-# portfolio
+# Portfolio

-My Portfolio showcasing my accomplishments
+You can [view](https://danieladek-portfolio.herokuapp.com/) to see some of the projects I have done.